adiyat-a/dotfiles/README.md

 <h2>:bulb: Personal Suggestions</h2>

 - For newcomers to Linux, I suggest picking the Debian Stable distro.
-But before starting to use any distro, first read the suggestions for the corresponding distro about how to not break it.
+But before starting to use any distro, first read about how to not break it.
 - Before starting developing custom Linux environment like mine, I recommend checking the [**awesome-ricing**](https://github.com/fosslife/awesome-ricing) to get to know what softwares are used for custom environments.

 ---